Marking time on lighthouses

 But I rationalise that it’s a small transgression.
 If I don’t buy those bits of paper, somebody else will; and if nobody wants them, they’ll all go to landfill.

 I paid a dealer to send me some pages pulled from a bound volume of the Strand Magazine (Volume IV, July-December 1892)—an article written and illustrated by F G Kitton, describing a visit to the Eddystone lighthouse.
-It’s a nicely written piece that gave me a peak into the offshore light keepers’ life.
+It’s a nicely written piece that gave me a peek into the offshore light keepers’ life.

 »more»Henry Winstanley’s great lighthouse engraving